Annual Update

 Because our strategy is based on real-world results... not big promises.

-Three out of four active fund managers underperform their benchmark each year.
+History shows that 3 out of 4 active fund managers underperform their benchmark each year.
 Over periods of 10 years or longer, almost 90% of them do.

 In the world of actively managed funds, investors don’t get what they pay for.